Choominator/pushd/README.md

 ### Generating a Certificate

-This daemon uses client-side certificates to authenticate with APNS.
+This daemon uses client-side certificates to authenticate with APNs.
 In order to obtain a certificate for the client-side authentication you need to generate a Certificate Signing Request (CSR) along with its unencrypted private key in the Privacy Enhanced Mail (PEM) format, submit the CSR to Apple at the developer portal (paid membership required), download the signed certificate, and convert it to the PEM format.

 You can generate a CSR named `pushd.csr` and its unencrypted private key named `pushd.key` in PEM format using the following command: